mobilecoinfoundation/cookiecutters/README.md

 # rust-workspace-cookiecutter
-A cookie cutter for creating a rust workspace
+A [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/) for creating a rust workspace.

 ## Usage